 Many of our students and women writers, especially outside of Kabul, cannot get to an Internet cafe due to security considerations.
 A laptop at home and a jump drive would allow them to write their pieces, and then ask a male relative to send the work at an Internet cafe.
 A $20 donation will buy a flash drive and $500 in donations will buy a laptop for our women writers.
 No contribution is too small.
 Thank you for considering it.

-Your credit card donation will be handled by Friends of Afghanistan's secure Paypal payment.
-Or you can mail a check made out to Friends of Afghanistan:
+Your tax deductible credit card donation will be handled by The Goodrich Foundation's secure Paypal payment.